Good podcast

 Link to episode

-Got a question printed on the inside of your brain?
-Send it to us at Brainson.org/contact, and we?ll help you uncrumple the answer!
+Got a question that?s poppin? around your brain?
+Send it to us at BrainsOn.org/contact, and we?ll help get to the root of the issue.

 Link to episode

-Got a question that?s far out?
-Send it to us at BrainsOn.org/contact, and we?ll shoot for the moon to find the answer.
+Got a burning question?
+Send it to us at BrainsOn.org/contact, and we?ll help find an answer that?s a real fever reliever!

 Link to episode

-Got a burning Moment of Um question that you just can?t lick?
-Send it to us at BrainsOn.org/contact, and we?ll help you get a taste for knowledge!
+Got a question that you just can?t crack?
+Send it to us at BrainsOn.org/contact, and we?ll help decode the answer.

 Link to episode